 The COVID-19 pandemic has had a devastating impact on the restaurant industry, with many beloved restaurants closing their doors for good.
 While some chains have been able to weather the storm, independent restaurants have been hit particularly hard due to their lack of corporate funding and inability to adapt to the new normal.
-From old school institutions to avant-garde eateries, the restaurant industry has suffered a great loss.
+From old school institutions to avant-garde eateries, the restaurant industry has seen a wave of closures that have left many feeling sad and nostalgic.
 Souplantation, a popular chain of self-service buffets, was one of the first to close its doors in response to the pandemic.

 Founded in 1978, the chain had spread across California and the Southern U. S., but was unable to adapt to federal recommendations against self-service operations.
 Similarly, Villa Blanca, a popular restaurant featured on The Real Housewives of Beverly Hills, closed its doors due to a combination of rising rents and the pandemic.
 Pacific Dining Car, an iconic Los Angeles restaurant that opened in 1921, was another casualty of the pandemic.

 The restaurant was known for its exclusive steaks and cozy leather booths, and had attracted early screen stars such as Mae West and George Raft.
 K-Paul's Louisiana Kitchen, a New Orleans restaurant founded by celebrity chef Paul Prudhomme, also closed its doors due to the pandemic.
 Prudhomme's legacy lives on through his cookbooks and television series, as well as his Creole-Cajun condiments.
 The Source, one of Washington D.